nedjo/openoutreach/profiles/openoutreach/modules/contrib/forward/README.txt

    - 'access epostcard': allow user to send an epostcard.
    - 'override email address': allow logged in user to change sender address.
    - 'administer forward': allow user to configure forward.
-   - 'override flood control': allow user to bypass flood control.
+   - 'override flood control': allow user to bypass flood control on send.

   Note that you need to enable 'access forward' for users who should be able to send emails using the forward module.